AdaCore/aws/readme.txt

 - The SSL initialization API has been reworked to have support for certificate and host verification.

-  By default AWS is now checking for certificate and host.
+  By default AWS is now checking for certificate and host validity.
-  The parameter Certificate_Required has been renamed Check_Certificate for clariry on the AWS.Net.SSL.Intialize call.
+  The parameter Certificate_Required has been renamed Check_Certificate for clarity on the AWS.Net.SSL.Intialize call.

-  A new parameter Check_Host has been introduced to enable host verification in the client API.

-  Setting both Check_Certificate and Check_Host to False makes AWS behave as in previous version (but this is not recommanded).
+  Setting Check_Certificate to False makes AWS behave as in previous version (but this is not recommanded) for security reasons.

 - To support SMTP secure STARTTLS switching protocol the parameter to SMTP.Initialize has been changed from Secure to Security and